Bananapoco/Hmmify/README.md

 Hmmify: AI-Powered Minecraft Villager Vocal Transformer

-Web app that turns any audio track into a Minecraft villager "singing" cover, complete with fun dancing animations.
+Web app that turns any audio track into a Minecraft villager "singing" cover, complete with silly dancing animations.

 Key Features
 -AI Vocal Separation: Utilizes the Demucs model to isolate high-fidelity vocals from background instrumentals.